 Day 4: Floating Market, Return to Ho Chi Minh

 Early this morning, we visit Cai Rang floating market by boat.
-Cai Rang is a wholesale market and the sellers hang there products over their boats with a bamboo pole to advertise what they are selling.
+Cai Rang is a wholesale market and the sellers hang their products over their boats with a bamboo pole to advertise what they are selling.
 Enjoy a short walk along Ninh Kieu harbor before a visit to a small local market on land.

 Day 5: Scenic Drive to Dalat

 Today we enjoy a long scenic drive with several photo stops enroute to Dalat.
 We will walk over the bridge at Langa River to see the floating houses and stop to see coffee and tea plantations, which this area is known for.
 As we near Dalat, we will see many greenhouses as well as pine forests as we pass thru the mountain pass known as Preen.

 Day 6: Dalat Sites